 With a strong grassroots effort, families collaborated with CDPHE and held a Family Leadership Forum, developed and facilitated by family leaders in 2007 with more than 200 statewide strategic partners in attendance.
 These leaders endorsed NPLI’s primary curriculum to anchor Colorado’s strategy to increase leadership skills and capacity among families in local communities.

-In 2008, three communities, selected by CDPHE and partners, created FLTI.
+In 2008, three communities, selected by CDPHE and partners, created The Family Leadership Training Institute, which came to be known as FLTI.
 These sites started programs based on readiness criteria that included a strong commitment to family engagement.
 In June 2009, 43 family leaders graduated from the first FLTI classes in Arapahoe, Montelores (Cortez), and Adams counties.
-Early Childhood Councils (ECC) sponsored these inaugural classes and CDPHE supported them for success.
+Early Childhood Councils (ECCs) sponsored these inaugural classes and CDPHE supported them for success.

 In 2010, Colorado expanded to two additional communities – Denver Five Points and Larimer County.
 A local grass roots organization sponsored the Denver class, while the Larimer County class had strong ties to Colorado State University Extension (CSUE).
 With five FLTI classes running simultaneously in 2010, it became clear that FLTI requires strong local support that reflects the culture and strengths of the community.